Shape Selection Tool

 - Determines whether the width and height bars use the width and height of the object, while taking transforms into account.

-- The general opacity of the object.
+- The general opacity, or transparency, of the object.

 Then, there's the settings for the stroke style.